Cameron Clark (American football): Professional career

-Clark was selected by the New York Jets with a fourth-round pick (129th overall) in the 2020 NFL Draft.
+Clark was selected by the New York Jets with a fourth-round pick (129th overall) in the 2020 NFL draft.
 He was placed on injured reserve on September 7, 2020.
 He was activated on October 24.

 On August 17, 2021, Clark was placed on injured reserve stemming from a spinal cord injury, ending his season.

 Clark retired from football on February 2, 2022, citing a risk of paralysis due to the spinal cord injury.
 He was then waived by the Jets on April 26, 2022 following a failed physical.

 Personal life

-While he played football at Ben L. Smith High School, Clark attended another Greensboro-area school, The Academy at Smith High School.
+While he played football at Ben L. Smith High School in Greensboro, North Carolina, Clark attended another Greensboro-area school, The Academy at Smith High School.